-The Mona Shores High School Fiddlers are taking to the streets of Muskegon as a Street Performer on June 3, 2016.
-Exact time and location the Fiddlers will be released the week of the event.
+The Mona Shores High School Fiddlers are taking to the streets of Muskegon as a Street Performer on June 3, 2016, 6pm-8pm.
+The Fiddlers will be performing in the SW corner of the Muskegon Farmers Market.
+Bring a lawn chair and grab some dinner as most of the food vendors will be at the Farmers Market as well.
 Mark your calendars now for some a night of great entertainment.

 The 2016 High School Spring Concert and Awards Ceremony was an amazing show.
 Mrs. DeRose said “The concert is bittersweet.
 The 8th grade orchestra sounds great, I can’t wait to work with them.
 The seniors are such amazing group of people I am sad to see them go but excited for them as they leave Mona Shores.”